List of gaps in Interstate Highways: Interstate 69

-As of 2021, projects to connect these segments are in varying stages of development.
-Indiana is currently working to connect the Port Huron–Indianapolis and Martinsville–Evansville sections by extending I-69 north from Martinsville to the I-465 Indianapolis loop, with construction planned to be complete in late 2024.
-Kentucky and Indiana expect to begin construction of the eastern bypass of Henderson and new Ohio River crossing, connecting the Mayfield–Henderson and Martinsville–Evansville sections, in 2022.
-Kentucky has plans to upgrade the remaining section of the Purchase Parkway and work with Tennessee to reconstruct the current interchange at the south end of the Purchase Parkway in South Fulton, Tennessee to provide a free-flow connection to the existing U.S. 51 freeway to Union City, while Tennessee is currently constructing the I-69 bypass of Union City.
+As of 2025, projects to connect these segments are in varying stages of development.
+Kentucky and Indiana began construction of the eastern bypass of Henderson and new Ohio River Crossing, connecting the Kentucky and Indiana sections, in 2022.
+This segment has a tentative completion date of 2031.
+Kentucky has plans to work with Tennessee to reconstruct the current interchange at the south end of their segment in South Fulton to provide a free-flow connection to the existing US 51 freeway to Union City.
+Tennessee finished constructing a bypass of Union City in 2021 currently designated as SR 690.
 A further bypass of Troy is proposed but not yet funded, which would complete a freeway-standard route from I-155 in Dyersburg to Henderson.
 Tennessee has deferred plans to complete the section between Dyersburg and Memphis to close the gap until the South Fulton–Dyersburg section is completed.
 The section from Memphis to Houston is the least developed; as of 2021, Mississippi has no current plans to extend I-69 further south, and the states of Louisiana and Arkansas have not funded construction of their portion of the proposed route (via El Dorado and Shreveport) between Mississippi and Texas, other than a two-lane southern bypass of Monticello, Arkansas designed to be incorporated into I-69 at a later date.
 Texas has continued to fund projects to upgrade U.S. 59, U.S. 77, U.S. 281, and other routes that would eventually form parts of I-69 in South Texas and East Texas, including the I-69W/C/E spurs.

 Interstate 74

-I-74 currently has five sections, the original segment heading northwest from Cincinnati, Ohio, to Davenport, Iowa; one from the Virginia–North Carolina line along I-77 south and east to a point southeast of Mount Airy, North Carolina; one traveling around High Point connecting with I-85 and reaching I-73, where the two are concurrent until Ellerbe; and from west of Laurinburg to south of Lumberton, North Carolina, at I-95.
-North Carolina is currently working on connecting all its sections of I-74.
+I-74 has four sections as of 2024: the original segment heading northwest from Cincinnati, Ohio, to Davenport, Iowa; one from the Virginia–North Carolina border along I-77 south and east to a point southeast of Mount Airy, North Carolina; one traveling around High Point that connects with I-85 and reaches I-73, where the two run concurrently until they both terminate in Ellerbe; and one from west of Laurinburg to south of Lumberton, North Carolina, at I-95.
+North Carolina is currently working on connecting its three sections of I-74.

 Interstate 86

-The eastern I-86 currently has two sections.
+I-86 has had two sections since 2006.
 One travels for 197 mi from I-90 in North East, Pennsylvania (which is a town in the northwestern part of the state) to exit 61 in Waverly, New York.
 The second section is a 9.9 mi stretch outside of Binghamton traveling from I-81 in Kirkwood to exit 79 in Windsor.
-The gap is currently signed as Future 86.
+The gap is signed as Future 86.
 I-86 will eventually travel from North East, Pennsylvania, to the New York State Thruway (I-87) near Harriman, New York.
 All the designated sections and gaps in New York are part of New York State Route 17.